artemisa-mx/gitutor/README.md

 Gitutor is a command line application that wraps git and provides beginner friendly versions of git's commands.
 It's Git the easy way.

-You can check out the tutorial and a further explanation of the commands in our [landing page](https://gitutor.io).
+You can check out the tutorial and a further explanation of the commands in the [docs](https://gitutor.io/guide).
 And don't worry if you forget how to use a command you can always run

     $ gt <command> --help